 History during WW2

-The history of Naval Air Station South Weymouth dates back to 1938 when the site was first surveyed as a potential site for a municipal airport.
+The history of Naval Air Station South Weymouth dates back to 1938 when the site was first surveyed as a potential location for a municipal airport.
 The 1,444-acre property was located about 15 miles Southeast of Boston, Massachusetts, and was relatively flat.
-An airport was never built on the land but when World War 2 began, the government noticed it would be the perfect site for a Navy airfield.
+An airport was never built on the land but when World War 2 began, the government decided it would be the perfect site for a Navy airfield.

 During World War 2, the station operated as the headquarters for the US Navy’s anti-submarine blimp (non-rigid aircraft) division.
 The operators of the base were known as ZP-11 or Blimp Squadron 11.
 The squadron operated up to twelve K-class blimps at a time which were sent out on patrol and convoy escort missions around Massachusetts Bay and up the coast of Maine.
 Most of the missions were standard, but there is one that has gone down in history as being controversial.

 The controversial mission involved blimp K-14 which was operated by ZP-11 and stationed out of Naval Air Station South Weymouth.
-On July 2, 1944, the K-14 blimp was surveying the waters off of Bar Harbor, Maine when it surprisingly crashed into the water.
+On July 2, 1944, the K-14 blimp was surveying the waters off of Bar Harbor, Maine when it surprisingly dropped from the sky and crashed into the water.
 6 of the 10 crew members died from the crash, while the remaining 4 were eventually rescued after they clung on to pieces of the blimp that floated.
 They were rescued after 6 hours in the ocean.
 The Navy told none of the men onboard to talk about the crash and the Navy officially reported this crash as being caused by “pilot error.”
 Many historians and Navy Veterans say that the blimp was actually shot down by a German submarine.
 They claim that bullet holes were found on the blimp envelope (balloon) and the gondola.
 Locals on the coast and other Navy members in the area reported hearing gunshots during the time of the crash.
 It remains a mystery what actually went down on July 2, 1944.